neokt/neokt.github.io/_posts/2016-09-28-turnstile-traffic.md

 ![alt text][chart3]

 Splitting up the traffic into 4 hour time slots, we could see that volume was primarily driven by commuter rush hour traffic, and was particularly high during the 8am-1pm and 4pm-8pm time slots.
 This effect was especially pronounced for the top two stations.
-![at text][chart 4]
+![alt text][chart4]

-[chart1]: mta_turnstile_chart1.png "Traffic was highly concentrated in a handful of stations"
+[chart1]: https://github.com/neokt/neokt.github.io/tree/master/images/mta_turnstile_chart1.png "Traffic was highly concentrated in a handful of stations"
-[chart2]: mta_turnstile_chart2.png "The top 10 stations accounted for approximately 15.5% of overall traffic"
+[chart2]: https://github.com/neokt/neokt.github.io/tree/master/images/mta_turnstile_chart2.png "The top 10 stations accounted for approximately 15.5% of overall traffic"
-[chart3]: mta_turnstile_chart3.png "Weekday daily averages were 1.9x higher than weekend averages and comprised 83% of total weekly volumes."
+[chart3]: https://github.com/neokt/neokt.github.io/tree/master/images/mta_turnstile_chart3.png "Weekday daily averages were 1.9x higher than weekend averages and comprised 83% of total weekly volumes."
-[chart4]: mta_turnstile_chart4.png "Volume was primarily driven by commuter rush hour traffic, and was particularly high during the 8am-1pm and 4pm-8pm time slots"
+[chart4]: https://github.com/neokt/neokt.github.io/tree/master/images/mta_turnstile_chart4.png "Volume was primarily driven by commuter rush hour traffic, and was particularly high during the 8am-1pm and 4pm-8pm time slots"

 ## Recommendations
 To provide actionable insights, we would need to consider the limited resources that a non-profit may have.
 Our data led us to very specific recommendations on shift prioritization purely based on the volume we were seeing in the data.
 In order of magnitude, these were: